prowler-cloud/prowler/README.md

 - Ubuntu -> `sudo apt-get install postgresql-client `
 - RHEL/Centos -> `sudo yum install postgresql10`

+### Audit ID Field
+Prowler can add an optional `audit_id` field to identify each audit that has been made in the database.
+You can do this by adding the `-u audit_id` flag to the prowler command.
 #### Credentials
 There are two options to pass the PostgreSQL credentials to Prowler:
 ##### Using a .pgpass file